isomerpages/moe-yunengpri/index.md

       title: Yu Neng Primary School
   - infopic:
       title: YN88
-      description: "Yu Neng was established in 1935 by its early founders with the aim to do whatever it takes so that the children in the villages could have better lives. "
+      description: Yu Neng was established in 1935 by its early founders with the aim to do whatever it takes so that the children in the villages could have better lives.
       button: Read More
       url: https://www.yunengpri.moe.edu.sg/yn88
       image: /images/YN88logo.png